silnrsi/wstr/Contributing.md

 Push the slider to the right (from Rich Text to Markdown) to be able to see the markdown source and to edit it directly.
 You can review and modify existing entries.
 (Markdown is the preferred option rather than Rich Text).

 The **Workflow tab** allows you to see the statuses of the various entries currently being worked on.
-There are only three statuses: **Draft, In Review and Ready** and you can switch from back and forth as needed.
-Once you click on an entry, you can switch to edit mode.
+There are only three statuses: **Draft, In Review and Ready** and you can switch back and forth as needed.
+Once you click on an entry, you will be in edit mode.

 The required frontmatter fields are **title, description and sidebar/order**, others are optional.
 The Order number corresponds to the WSTR classification from 1000 to 9999.
 See the WSTR classification spreadsheet.

 Once you have made the desired changes to the entry, you can use the buttons at the top to save your changes or go back to other entries.
 Currently the workflow does not enforce a moderation step or require a review from someone else.

 To publish your changes you need to change the status to Ready, then click on **Publish -> Publish Now**.
-(If you press Publish-> Publish Now while still in draft, it will tell you need to change the status to In Review.)
+(If you press Publish-> Publish Now while still in draft, it will tell you that you need to change the status to In Review.)
 After confirming, your entry is now in **status Published**.

-Bear in mind that the **View Live link** on the top right may not yet show all your modifications because the fresh changes are still being generated.
+Bear in mind that the **View Live link** on the top right may not yet show all your modifications because fresh changes are still being generated.
 This workflow relies on git branches and PRs done in the background.
-When automatically merged back to the main branch, changes to the content get rebuilt by GitHub Actions and are published to the website at [https://silnrsi.github.io/wstr-sample-site/](https://silnrsi.github.io/wstr-sample-site/).
+When automatically merged back to the main branch, changes to the content get rebuilt by GitHub Actions and published to the website at [https://silnrsi.github.io/wstr-sample-site/](https://silnrsi.github.io/wstr-sample-site/).
 It may take up to a minute for all the content to be published.
-It will be probably a bit longer as we add more content, so it's not instant but not too long either.
+It will probably get a bit longer as we add more content, so it's not instant but not too long either.

 ## Contributing via your text editor (with local preview and git)

 The beauty of Markdown is that you can use your preferred editor to author and modify it.
 You can also have a local preview that is faster than waiting for the whole site to be rebuilt.
-You can preview the entry you are currently working on directly or you can build the whole site locally and see your entry full integrated with the rest of the content like it would on the live version.
+You can preview the entry you are currently working on directly or you can build the whole site locally and see your entry full integrated with the rest of the content like it would be on the live version.

 In this guide we are using VScode with a markdown preview extension.